-The holiday season not only signifies time to spend with family and friends, but also social events.
+The holiday season not only signifies the time to spend with family and friends but also social events.
 Now, as us girls know, proper accessories are a big part of completing a holiday outfit.
 For me, as you may or may not already know, that includes having my nails polished and for holiday season, the choices are endless.
-So, to help narrow down the multitude of picks that you have to choose from, I’ve complied a list of my favorite lacquers choices that will keep you looking perfectly polished this holiday season.
+So, to help narrow down the multitude of picks that you have to choose from, I’ve compiled a list of my favorite lacquers choices that will keep you looking perfectly polished this holiday season.

 The first is OPI’s “Vodka and Caviar” which is a bright, cheerful red that is the perfect pure red without any orange or extra blue undertones.
 However, if you’re looking for something darker, Essie’s “Head Mistress” is the way to go.
 Another luscious red, Head Mistress is the perfect deep red without any black.
 The best part?
 Both shades are perfect on both light and dark skin (as a co-worker and I have tested) making them the perfect reds for this holiday season.

 As for silver, my favorite is Chanel “Graphite” which has a great dark grey and subtle green sparkle, also giving this color dimension.
 However, Graphite was a limited edition color, so a great dupe for it (minus the green sheen) is OPI’s “Lucertainly Look Marvelous”.
 Not big on gold?
 No problem!
 A subtle way to include gold into your manicure without thinking it’s too much is to paint the nail gold and then paint the bottom half of the nail a solid color.
 Black (Essie’s “Licorice” is my favorite) and gold is a great combination that is subtle and still fabulous.

 Like metallics, chrome polishes are a glamorous neutral shade that will add class to anyone’s holiday outfit.
 There are tons of different colors to choose from, but my favorite chrome, hands down, is Essie’s “Penny Talk”.
 Though I am a huge gold fan, I love that “Penny Talk” is more of a pale rose gold color that adds definite clash and is more subtle than a sparkly gold polish.

-While our outfits will change from jeans to frocks, from sweats to dresses, as long as our nails are kept looking polished, so too will we feel ready to take on our holiday soirees and family gatherings without breaking a sweat.
+While our outfits will change from jeans to frocks, from sweats to dresses.
+As long as our nails are kept looking polished.
+So too will we feel ready to take on our holiday soirees and family gatherings without breaking a sweat.